 - Phone support: Mondays to Fridays from 9 a.m. to 6:30 p.m.

 Setting up PrestaShop requires a lot of time and technical know-how.
-For example, in the first phase of set up, you’ll need to download the software, create a database, upload the software to your server using an FTP client, then install.
+For example, in the first setup phase, you’ll need to download the software, create a database, upload the software to your server using an FTP client, and then install it.
 You can read through PrestaShop’s Get Started guide for more information, including the step-by-step installation documentation.

 PrestaShop offers email and phone support, though most users said that they had trouble getting the assistance they needed via phone and that most email replies came late.
-However, support from the community forum is popular—including support for common languages (such as English and Spanish).
+However, help from the community forum is widespread—including support for common languages (such as English and Spanish).

 PrestaShop also offers training programs and a list of PrestaShop experts if ever you need one.
 Paid support plans include access to an expert consultant and a guarantee that all concerns and inquiries will be attended to within 48 hours.